Giant squid: Feeding

-Recent studies have shown giant squid feed on deep-sea fish and other squid species.
+Recent studies have shown giant squid feed on deep-sea fish, such as the orange roughy (Hoplostethus atlanticus), and other squid species.
 They catch prey using the two tentacles, gripping it with serrated sucker rings on the ends.
 Then they bring it toward the powerful beak, and shred it with the radula (tongue with small, file-like teeth) before it reaches the esophagus.
 They are believed to be solitary hunters, as only individual giant squid have been caught in fishing nets.
 Although the majority of giant squid caught by trawl in New Zealand waters have been associated with the local hoki (Macruronus novaezelandiae) fishery, hoki do not feature in the squid's diet.
 This suggests giant squid and hoki prey on the same animals.

 Predators and potential cannibalism

 The known predators of adult giant squid include sperm whales, pilot whales, southern sleeper sharks, and in some regions killer whales.
 Juveniles may fall prey to other large deep sea predators.
 Because sperm whales are skilled at locating giant squid, scientists have tried to observe them to study the squid.
 Giant squid have also been recently discovered to presumably steal food from each other; in mid-to-late October 2016, a 9 m giant squid washed ashore in Galicia, Spain.
-The squid had been photographed alive shortly before its death by a tourist named Javier Ondicol, and examination of its corpse by the Coordinators for the Study and Protection of Marine Species (CEPESMA) indicates that the squid was attacked and mortally wounded by another giant squid, losing parts of its fins, and receiving damage to its mantle, one of its gills and losing an eye.
+The squid had been photographed alive by a tourist named Javier Ondicol shortly before its death, and examination of its corpse by the Coordinators for the Study and Protection of Marine Species (CEPESMA) indicates that the squid was attacked and mortally wounded by another giant squid, losing parts of its fins, and receiving damage to its mantle, one of its gills, and losing an eye.
 The intact nature of the specimen indicates that the giant squid managed to escape its rival by slowly retreating to shallow water, where it died of its wounds.
 The incident is the second to be documented among Architeuthis recorded in Spain, with the other occurring in Villaviciosa.
 Evidence in the form of giant squid stomach contents containing beak fragments from other giant squid in Tasmania also supports the theory that the species is at least occasionally cannibalistic.
 Alternatively, such squid-on-squid attacks may be a result of competition for prey.
 These traits are seen in the Humboldt squid as well, indicating that cannibalism in large squid may be more common than originally thought.

+Population

+Scientists have been unable to determine the worldwide population of giant squid to any degree of accuracy.
+Estimates have been put together based on the number of giant squid beaks found in the stomachs of deceased sperm whales, a known predator of the giant squid, and the better-known population of sperm whales.
+Based on such observations, it has been estimated that sperm whales consume between 4.3 and 131 million giant squid annually, implying that the giant squid population is likewise well into the millions, but more precise estimates have been elusive.